-Man stabs passengers on German train; 2 dead, 5 injured
+Man stabs passengers on German train; 2 dead, 7 injured

-BERLIN (AP) — A man fatally stabbed two people and injured five others on a train in northern Germany on Wednesday before being arrested, police said.
+BERLIN (AP) — A man fatally stabbed two people and injured seven others on a train in northern Germany on Wednesday before being arrested, police said.

 Germany’s Federal Police force said the man used a knife to attack several passengers shortly before a regional train traveling from Kiel to Hamburg arrived at the Brokstedt station.

-Police spokesman Juergen Henningsen said two of the stabbed people died after the attack.
+Police spokesman Juergen Henningsen from the nearby city of Flensburg said two of the stabbed people died after the attack.
+Three people were severely injured and four others suffered minor injuries.
+No details were given about the identity of the victims.

+The attacker was also injured and taken to the hospital, police said.

+Police did not provide any information on the suspect’s identity other than saying he was between 20 to 30 years old.
+They said his possible motives were under investigation.

+Police said they were first alerted to the incident shortly before 3 p.m. when several passengers on the train made emergency calls to police.
+Police said the train was stopped and the attacker was detained outside the train.

-The interior minister of Schleswig-Holstein state, Sabine Suetterlin-Waack, said the attack happened at about 3 p.m. local time.
+The interior minister of Schleswig-Holstein state, Sabine Suetterlin-Waack, voiced shock at the attack..

 “It is terrible,” Suetterlin-Waack told German public broadcaster NDR.
 “We are shocked and horrified that something like this has happened.”